ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 As a result of this hardware-level support, most of the VM code can run directly on the underlying CPU, without the need for intermediate translation or inspection of every instruction by the hypervisor.
 Naturally, this requires that the guest system uses the same CPU architecture as the host CPU.
-For this reason, all the VMs used in this guide and all the software they run are bound to the AArch64 architecture (the CPU architecture of my laptop).

 ### QEMU, virtualization and paravirtualization